solo-io/gloo/docs/content/guides/traffic_management/destination_types/delegation/_index.md

 ---

-The Gloo Virtual Service makes it possible to define all routes for a domain on a single configuration resource.
+The Gloo Edge Virtual Service makes it possible to define all routes for a domain on a single configuration resource.

 However, condensing all routing config onto a single object can be cumbersome when dealing with a large number of routes.

-Gloo provides a feature referred to as *delegation*.
+Gloo Edge provides a feature referred to as *delegation*.
 Delegation allows a complete routing configuration to be assembled from separate config objects.
 The root config object *delegates* responsibility to other objects, forming a tree of config objects.
 The tree always has a *Virtual Service* as its root, which delegates to any number of *Route Tables*.
 Route Tables can further delegate to other Route Tables.

 ## Motivation